Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/01-differential-expression-analysis.md

 | ENSG00000182010 | 104.2058  | -1.897678      | 0.361016  | -5.25649  | 1.47E-07  | 6.45E-04  |
 | ENSG00000134253 | 139.3307  | -1.965796      | 0.382335  | -5.14155  | 2.72E-07  | 6.77E-04  |

-Now we can review the genes that are of most interest to us, that is, those with small significance values.
+Now we can review the genes that are of most interest to us, that is, those with small adjusted p-values (most significant).
 Note the we sorted on the adjusted P-values column `padj`, NOT the raw P-values column `pvalue`.
 As discussed previously, we are conducting thousands of tests, and must correct for the multiple testing problem.

 `padj` provides us with Benjamini and Hochberg adjusted P-values that are corrected for multiple testing.
-If we were to use the `pvalue` column to select differentially expressed genes, we would make many false-positive findings.
+If we were to use the `pvalue` column to select differentially expressed genes, we would make many false-positive findings (type I errors).

 We could also use the results table to get more detail on our results, for example, determine how many genes fall under particular significance thresholds.